mikulskibartosz/datanatives-carnivorous-plant-on-iot/PITCHME.md

 ![Winter](winter.jpg)

 Note:
 Look at that one.
 I kind of hoped that it wasn't dead.
-I was thinking that it was just preparing for the incomming Winter.
+I was thinking that it was just preparing for the incoming Winter.

 I was wrong.
 The winter has passed and the plant was still dead.